clue/reactphp-stdio/README.md

 Async, event-driven and UTF-8 aware standard console input & output (STDIN, STDOUT) for React PHP

-> Note: This project is in early beta stage!
+> Note: This project is in beta stage!
 Feel free to report any issues you encounter.

 ## Quickstart example